izabelcavassim/WorkshopQCBio_trial/README.md

 # WorkshopQCBio_trial
 Repository created for the QCBio trial workshps

-# Part of NGS workshop: read mapping
+# Workshop: part of NGS workshop: read mapping

 # Outline
 Expected outcomes
 1. Today you will learn how to align your sequencing reads to a genome reference
 2. Learn how to use the Integrative genomics viewer (IGV)

 Mapping and SNP calling exercise
 --------------------------------